categories

 1. Navigate to the location C:\ Windows\System32\Drivers\Etc

-Alternatively, Click This PC or My Computer from the left side pane to locate and open your Local Disk C. If you are unable to see the Windows folder, you may need to turn on the option which enables you to see hidden files and folders.
+Alternatively, Click This PC or My Computer from the left side pane to locate and open your Local Disk C. If you are unable to see the Windows folder, you may need to turn on the option that enables you to see hidden files and folders.
 Click the “View” tab in File Explorer’s top menu and click the “Hidden items” checkbox in the Show/hide File Explorer will show the hidden files and will remember this setting until you change it again.

 view your hidden files